aicis/fresco/doc/source/developers.rst

   already running.
 I.e., it should always possible to check out the code and just run these tests with only meeting the requirements seen in the :ref:`install<install>` section.

 * Integration tests.
-This is tests that for example rely on external databases being set up, or involve deployment to different hosts.
+This are tests that for example rely on external databases being set up, or involve deployment to different hosts.
 You can mark a test class or test method as integration test by using the ``@Category`` annotation like so: